Setup

 Install Modes

 Now, you have a very lightweight editor, it's more like a core.
-There is a lot of plugged modules like action scripts, panel, etc. but you need another type of module too for work with you editor.
-This type is Mode, you can find more about modes here, but for now let's get your modes from official mode library!
+There is a lot of plugged modules like action scripts, panels, etc. but you need another type of module too for work with you editor.
+This type is Mode, you can find more about modes here, but for now let's get your modes from Text Forge Marketplace!

 Open A File